-Gold & Copper
+Gold & Copper Chibougamau Camp

-Chibougamau Camp

-CBay's Chibougamau assets represent a very substantial presence in a mining camp which has produced 1.6 billion pounds of copper and 3.2 million ounces of gold from 18 past-producing mines.
+CBay's Chibougamau assets represent a very substantial presence in a mining camp which has produced 1.6 billion pounds of copper and 3.2 million ounces of gold from 18 past-producing mines located on the Lac Doré Complex.
 Nuinsco and Ocean Partners own:

-- eight past-producers on the Lac Doré fault and the significant potential to add to the known mineralization at these projects; - one partially-developed high-grade copper mine the Corner Bay Mine; - a permitted 2,722 tonnes per day mill and tailings facility (included in Property and equipment on the consolidated balance sheet Note 9); and, - in excess of 38,000 ha of highly-prospective exploration property.
+- eight past-producers on the Lac Doré fault and the significant potential to add to the known mineralization at these projects; - three partially-developed copper projects Corner Bay, Devlin and the Perch River option; - a permitted 2,722 tonnes per day mill and tailings facility (included in Property and equipment on the consolidated balance sheet Note 9); and, - in excess of 38,000 ha of highly-prospective exploration property.

-In the third quarter of 2012, CBay sold a royalty and received a return of funds from the receiver; the Company's share of funds amounted to \$450,000 net of expenses and is shown as a recovery against the property.
+In the third quarter of 2012, CBay sold a royalty on a property no longer owned and received a return of funds from the receiver; the Company's share of funds amounted to \$450,000 net of expenses and is shown as a recovery against the property.

 In 2012, the Company entered into an option agreement with CBay to make expenditures on its Portage and Corner Bay properties in exchange for an undivided interest in each property as follows: \$300,000 incurred on Portage up to December 31, 2012 earns a 30% undivided interest with the option to incur up to an additional \$500,000 in \$100,000 increments each earning a 5% additional undivided interest; \$1,000,000 in expenditures incurred on Corner Bay in \$250,000 increments each earning a 5% undivided interest in the property.
-Aggregate expenditures incurred pursuant to that agreement on the Chibougamau camp amount to \$732,000 (\$440,000 were expended in 2012).
-Substantially all of the expenditures are on the Portage property.
+Aggregate expenditures incurred pursuant to that agreement on the Chibougamau camp amount to \$953,000 (\$440,000 were expended in 2012).
 In the second quarter of 2013, the option agreement was amended to allow the Company to more freely determine on which properties the expenditure commitments may be made.